Sedation For Wisdom Teeth Extractions

 While nitrous oxide and oral sedation are options, most people choose to have IV sedation for wisdom teeth extractions.
 Also known as general anesthesia, IV sedation allows you to be completely unconscious during the procedure.

-For further information about a wisdom teeth extractions, or to schedule an appointment, please call (480) 493-0046, or e-mail email@example.com.
+For more information about a wisdom teeth extractions, or to schedule an appointment, please call (480) 493-0046, or e-mail firstname.lastname@example.org.